kowainik/life-sync/README.md

 $ stack install life-sync-1.0
 ```

-You can turn on the bash auto-completion by running the following command:
+You can turn on bash auto-completion by running the following command:

 ```
 $ source <(life --bash-completion-script `which life`)